digama0/mmj2/INSTALL.md

 #### Install Java

 First, install Java.
-Tehcnically you only need a Java Runtime Environment (JRE) implementation, but unless you're short of space it doesn't hurt to have a full Java Development Kit (JDK) since the JDK includes a JRE.
+Technically you only need a Java Runtime Environment (JRE) implementation, but unless you're short of space it doesn't hurt to have a full Java Development Kit (JDK) since the JDK includes a JRE.